 The Department of English at UMass Amherst offers all of the opportunities that come with a large department at a research university alongside small classes where instructors know their students by name.
+Students combine foundations courses and electives to customize the major to match their interests.

 - Specializations in writing and digital technologies